codeforequity-at/botium-bindings/samples/php/README.md

-# TestMyBot Sample: PHP Chatbot
+# Botium Bindings Sample: PHP Chatbot

 The Chatbot used in this sample project is based on the [Chatbot PHP Boilerplate](https://github.com/christophrumpel/chatbot-php-boilerplate) project.